-To create an open and competitive process for procurement allowing vendors, contractors, historically underutilized businesses, and small/local businesses to compete for College purchases/contracts in a fair and transparent environment.
+To create an open and competitive process for procurement, allowing vendors from all segments of the community to compete for College purchases/contracts in a fair and transparent environment.

 To adhere to and monitor compliance with state law, federal law (where applicable), Board Policy, and the terms and conditions of contracts.